 In the end, they do the job but there are barriers and it can be costly — especially when they sting you with hidden costs and take a long time due to rate limiting or other issues.

-Yes, Movebot is a third-party data moving tool.
+Yes, technically Movebot is also a third-party data moving tool.
 However, compared to others out there it is affordable, easy, and it just works.
 It’s responsive and keeps you updated during your migration.
 Some files didn’t make it across?
-Movebot will let you know what didn’t make the jump.
+Movebot will let you know what didn’t make the jump, and give you multiple options to get them.

 Movebot uses simple per TB pricing whether you're moving files or emails, with no hidden costs or fees like per-user pricing.
 With Movebot, there is no need to talk to sales if you don't want to and it's truly SaaS, so no need to install any software.
 It is fully cloud, sign up and go.